-A GUIDE TO THE CREATION OF STONE
+A GENERAL GUIDE TO STONE

-The purpose of this article is to give a brief and simple explanation about how stone, marble, granite and slate are formed and how the different way that each type of stone was formed affects the usefulness of the stone as a potential house sign material.
+The purpose of this article is to give a brief and simple explanation about how stone, marble, granite and slate are formed and how the different way that each type of stone was formed affects the usefulness of the stone as a potential engraved house sign material.

 Stone, Marble, Granite and Slate are all basically a type or class of naturally occurring rock.
 There are three basic types of natural rock formation.